 This helps children:

-- read unfamiliar words
+- read unfamiliar words on their own

 - improve pronunciation